martinhjartmyr/nagios-node-rest-status/README.md

 ```
 http://server-ip:3000/stats
 ```
-Shows the number of hosts and services (including failing)
+Displays the number of hosts and services (including failing)

 ### Hosts
 ```